Ada-Developers-Academy/core-unit-1/new_lessons/sets.md

 | Difference |  |  |
 | Disjoint |  |  |

-## Set Basics
+## Set Fundamentals

-Sets are like buckets that can hold things!
-Just like a bucket, we can add things to a set, remove things from a set, and dump everything out.
-In addition, we can do many interesting things around comparing the contents of one set to another and combining the contents in specific ways.
+A "set" is an unordered collection of unique elements.
+Similar to a list, a set can store several values, but unlike a list, a set does not maintain any particular order and cannot contain duplicates.
+Like lists and dictionaries, we can add things to a set, remove things from a set, and dump everything out.
+In addition, we can do many interesting things around comparing the contents of one set to another and combining the contents of sets in specific ways.

  There are a few rules that govern sets: